 After exiting, I headed up Ratchadamri Road toward Siam Central, where the two elevated light rail lines meet.
 Almost there, I stopped in to see the Grand Hyatt Bangkok, an impressive edifice with an steep inclined driveway and a huge skylit lobby.
 Apparently the new Park Hyatt Bangkok is under construction right behind it, but I didn’t notice it.

 After enjoying a snack at Erawan Bakery inside, I walked back out to find the real Erawan Shrine, which looks out of place among the nearby skyscrapers and shopping malls.
-The tall buildings, LED displays, elevated walkways, and merging light rail lines gave the impression of a scene out of Bladerunner!
+The tall buildings, outdoor LED displays, elevated walkways, and merging light rail lines gave the impression of a scene out of Bladerunner!

 I eventually found myself at Siam Paragon, which calls itself “the pride of Bangkok.”
 What I liked about shopping in Bangkok is that unlike Hong Kong or Singapore, where the malls seem so often like one ultra luxury department store after another (really, how many Gucci or Louis Vuitton stores does one city need?)
 I could actually see myself buying stuff in Bangkok.
 The prices and products for sale were geared to a middle class market, and they were actually interesting rather than cheap, mass-produced garbage.